skawo/GodMode9-with-Cartridge-Fixer/README.md

 ### If verification succeeds

-Then your issue is not related to the cartridge itself.
+If you're experiencing an issue while playing the game, then it's not related to the cartridge itself.
 Try to delete and re-download the update data (if there is any).
 Issue could also be related to your Luma CFW settings/Locale Settings for this particular game.
 Could also be your save file (make sure to back up the save with Checkpoint before trying to delete it!)

 ### If verification fails